marvindanig/threejs-rails/README.md

 //= require three

-That's it.
 You're good to go with threejs on your rails app!

 ## Contributing